 Osteoarthritis first damages the smooth cartilage that covers the end of the joint.
 As a result, the cartilage breaks down, making movement more difficult than usual, resulting in stiffness and discomfort.
 Osteophytes, or bone spurs, develop due to this swelling.
 Osteoarthritis costs Americans more in health insurance costs than almost any other condition.

-What Are The Common Symptoms Of Osteoarthritis?
+What’s The Common Symptoms Of Osteoarthritis?

 The major symptoms of osteoarthritis include joint pain and stiffness in the affected joints.
 Patients with osteoarthritis can manage their associated symptoms, but patients cannot reverse the damage done to the joints.
 Pain worsens during prolonged activity and dissipates with rest.
 Patients will usually feel stiff after a period of rest, but this generally diminishes as they start to move again.
 In the morning, patients may feel stiffness, which lasts less than thirty minutes after starting their daily activities.
 Sometimes osteoarthritis produces a crackling sound in the shoulder and knee joint while moving.
 Although these symptoms may change for no apparent reason.
 Common signs and symptoms of osteoarthritis may include(Swärdh, Jethliya, Khatri, Kindblom, & Opava, 2021):